 There are so many opportunities for student employment at UMW.
-For instance, Campus Recreation and UMW Dining offer several opportunities.
+For instance, Campus Recreation and University Dining offer several opportunities.
 The Office of Financial Aid administers the student employment program at UMW.
 Students can apply for on-campus positions in Administrative, Faculty, Athletic, and Student Activity offices through the UMW Careers Portal.
-Students may also pursue on-campus employment through Campus Dining.
+Students may also pursue oncampus employment through University Dining.
 Available positions range from food servers to cashiers to utility workers to food preparers to marketing assistants to catering wait staff.
-To apply for a position, access the employment application form at UMW.SodexoMyWay.com.
+To apply for a position, access the employment application form at Jobs .